tink-ab/tink-link-ios/USAGE.md

 }
 ```

-After submitting the form, further status updates will once again be sent to the `progressHandler` in the existing `addCredentials` call.
+After submitting the form, further status updates will once again be sent to the `progressHandler` in the existing `add` call.

 ### Handling third party app authentication